osrf-migration/srcsim-wiki/cloud.md

 1. Click on continue to launch the machine instances on the cloud.

-1. A new tab will come up showing the two instances: the Simulator (top), and the Field Computer (bottom).
+1. A new tab in the application will come up showing the two instances: the Simulator (top), and the Field Computer (bottom).

-1. You must wait until both machines are provisioned before using them.
+1. **Important:** You must wait until both machines are provisioned before using them.
 This might take a few minutes.
     1. Wait for the instance's public IP to show up on the interface
     1. Once they show up, click on both of them, this opens 2 new tabs on your browser
     1. At first, nothing will show on the tab.
 Refresh those tabs from time to time until you see something like the image below, indicating that the instance is up and running.